-One learning approach that many parents and educators love is hands-on learning.
+You’ll know from browsing Begin’s products that we — along with many parents and educators — love hands-on learning.

-In this article, we’ll dive deep into what hands-on learning means and why it’s so beneficial for your child.
+Hands-on learning is all about learning through doing and, in this article, we’ll dive into why this approach is so beneficial for your child.
 We’ll also offer a few effective ways to introduce this learning philosophy to your child at home.

 Let’s dive right in!